Top 10 Unique Boy & Girl Names for Your Pooch, +100 of the Most Popular Dog Names for 2021

 no comments |

 If you own a dog or any other animal for that matter, you understand how important it is to choose The Right Name.
 Like with humans, an animal’s name defines who he or she is and lends extra oomph to their innate personality.
 For instance, the names “Fido” and “Skip” might bring to mind a pooch that is trusty and faithful, while the names “Mars” and “Brutus” might bring to mind a dog that is tough and protective.
 Though there are thousands of names to choose from, we at CT Breeder have put together a list of the top 100 dog names from around the web to help you find The One for your pooch.
+Bonus name at the very end.

-Most Unusual Dog Names and Their Meaning
+The Most Unusual Dog Names and Their Meaning

 If you want to give your pet a name that no other dog at the park will have, consider these top ten unique male and female dog names and their meanings: